hpcugent/hnormalise/README.md

   including rsyslog, [logstash](http://www.elastic.co/products/logstash), ...
 - sends out original messages to a (different) TCP or ZeroMQ port in case the parsing fails, allowing other services to process the information.
+- can process up to 18K Torque log messages/s on a 2.7GHz 2015 Corei5 (mid 2015 MacBook Pro) when streaming from an to a file.

 Usage and configuration
 -----------------------